 Adds a function (top-level) or method.

-is an argument list as in js-func
+args is an argument list as in js-func.
+The given body becomes the

 body of the function.
-A :properties
+A :properties option can be used

 to give the function object itself properties.